Christian Bethancourt Player Props: Rays vs. Giants

 Giants Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 19th in MLB.
+- The Giants pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.

-- The Giants have a 3.92 team ERA that ranks ninth across all league pitching staffs.
+- The Giants have a 3.97 team ERA that ranks ninth among all league pitching staffs.

-- The Giants will send Walker (4-1) to make his ninth start of the season.
-He is 4-1 with a 2.40 ERA and 44 strikeouts through 41 1/3 innings pitched.
+- Junis (3-3) takes the mound for the Giants to make his second start of the season.

-- The right-hander last appeared in relief on Saturday, when he tossed one scoreless inning against the Texas Rangers while giving up one hit.
+- The righty last appeared in relief on Sunday, when he threw scoreless two-thirds of an inning against the Texas Rangers while giving up one hit.

-- In 30 games this season, the 27-year-old has amassed a 2.40 ERA and 9.6 strikeouts per nine innings, while giving up a batting average of .247 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.